 Certified vegan cosmetic products mean that no animal ingredients, their by-products or derivatives, no animal testing (of the final product or individual elements), and no genetically modified organisms.
-The products focus on the use of organic, botanical ingredients, and avoid testing on animals.
+The products from the vegan Korean brands focus on the use of organic, botanical ingredients, and avoid testing on animals.

 Is it the same as cruelty-free products?

 Not all cruelty-free products are vegan.

 A law was introduced in 2017 in South Korea that prohibited animal testing of Korean skin care products to make them cruelty-free.
 The law stipulates that cosmetics manufacturers should not make any products that include ingredients tested on animals; they should not test their products on animals and not distribute products tested on animals.

 Korean skin care ingredients – vegan or not?

 Most often, Korean skin care products are not labeled ‘vegan’ even if they are vegan.
 South Korea does not have its own vegan certification organization, and most companies use international certification organizations.